 Home \ Get involved

-If school is in session, then that must mean Citizen Advocates’ Backpack Program is once again providing young students with healthy food on the weekends.
+If school is in session, then Citizen Advocates’ Backpack Program is once again providing young students with healthy food on the weekends.

-The Backpack Program provides eligible children in grades kindergarten through six with nutritious food on the weekend throughout the academic year.
+The Backpack Program provides eligible children in kindergarten through 6th grade with nutritious food on the weekend throughout the academic year.
 Sponsored by Citizen Advocates, the main goal of the program is to combat childhood hunger in the North Country.

 In addition to providing safety-net services related to developmental disability, mental health and addiction, Citizen Advocates is committed to taking a leadership role for better health in all aspects of life.
 The Backpack Program is part of our promise to nurture healthy communities by ensuring young students have the energy to engage, focus and grow.